 December 1, 2016 – Demos of FTC and FRC robots at the Junior Achievement Inspire Career Fair at the Monroeville Convention Center.

-November 27, 2016 – The first of several gift wrapping dates at Barnes & Noble at the Waterfront.
+November 27, 2016 – The first of several gift wrapping dates at Barnes & Noble at the Waterfront in Homestead PA.
 We also hosted demos of LittleBits and LEGOs in the Children’s Department of the bookstore.

 October 30, 2016 – We hosted the FTC Drive It! workshop at the CMU/Girls of Steel Practice Field at NREC.